AlphaLul/Silksong.HornetAudioEditor/README.md

     - After running the game, you'll have access to the `audioCollections.json` file in the `HornetAudioEditor` folder

 ## Basic Usage
-When fully populated, your `HornetAudioEditor` folder should look something like this:
+When fully configured, your `HornetAudioEditor` folder should look something like this:
 <pre>
 HornetAudioEditor/
 ├─ Clips/